 - Principal of Ichimoku Kinko Hyo

-- The Ichimoku Setup
+- The Ichimoku Kinko Hyo setup

-- Trading By The Ichimoku Indicator
+- Trading by the Ichimoku Indicator

-Principal of Ichimoku Kinko Hyo
+- Ichimoku Kinko Hyo indicator signals

 Ichimoku Kinko Hyo is a technical analysis method devised in 1926 by Goichi Hosoda, better known under the pen-name Sanjin Ichimoku.
 In Japanese Ichimoku Kinko Hyo roughly means "instant representation" or "one glance cloud chart".
 The indicator was designed in addition to candlestick charts on the commodity market, and the author used it successfully for rice trading.
 Later it was elaborated and introduced to the public in 1968, since then being one of the traditional instruments of Japanese traders.

-The Ichimoku Setup
+The Ichimoku Kinko Hyo setup

-Tenkan-sen shows the average price counted as the sum of the maximum and minimum price divided by 2, during a certain period (9 candlsticks by default).
+Tenkan-sen shows the average price counted as the sum of the maximum and minimum price divided by 2, during a certain period (9 candlesticks by default).
 Tekan-sen is the quickest line of the Ichimoku chart, its incline indicating the direction of the trend.
 If the line goes up, the trend is ascending; if it goes down, the trend is declining.